Salt of the Earth: 2018 World Salt Symposium

 In the field of Salt and Health, we are pleased to announce that the following world-renowned experts, who have made unparalleled contributions to the field, have already committed to be keynote speakers at the upcoming symposium:

-- Dr. David McCarron, Research Associate in the Department of Nutrition, University of California-Davis and former Head of the Nephrology Division at Oregon Health & Science University.
+- Dr. David McCarron, Research Associate in the Department of Nutrition, University of California-Davis and former Head of the Nephrology Division at Oregon Health & Science University, conducted the research which originally identified the effect of the DASH diet on high blood pressure, documented the amelioration of salt sensitivity when mineral intake was increased, and defined the normal range of human sodium intake.
 Dr. McCarron is a Fellow in the American College of Physicians and the AHA Council for High Blood Pressure Research.
 Dr. McCarron is the Chair of the Medical Nutrition Council of the American Society of Nutrition and a member of its Board of Directors.

 In the field of Salt and Health we will also have special sessions with iodine experts.